 At first I painted in watercolours, once capturing the beautiful Clyde built Fife Yachts built at Fairlee by generations of the Fife family.
 Boats come from all over the world to Scotland to join in The Fife Regatta.
 An event that takes place every 3 or 4 years along the Scottish coast.
 It’s a spectacular sight that includes yachts the size of tall ships such as Shenandoah down to smaller wooden hulled sailing boats.

-In 2011 I was delighted to be invited to run a series oil painting workshops at Portavadie, Loch Fyne, a stunning spa and marina complex, and held solo exhibitions there during that time.
+I was delighted to be invited to run a series oil painting workshops in 2011 at Portavadie, Loch Fyne, a stunning spa and marina complex, and held solo exhibitions there during that time.

 As a lifelong animal lover I like to support a number of animal charities, especially those that rescue and offer re-education in the care of animals.
 I absolutely believe that, in the words of Lyn White of the wonderful animal charity 'Animals In Australia'...
 "Every animal we share this planet with craves safety, wants love, fears violence and deserves protection".